Somnid/ray-tracer/README.md

-# wc-app-template
+# ray-tracer

-My boilerplate for 0 dependency web apps built on top of Web Components.
+A simple web component for declarative ray tracing.